Use case #0001

 T33Penal charge applied to accountClear explanation of penal · Why it was charged · How to avoid in future · No lectureSMS

-T34Consent update required (DPDP Act)Consent refresh request · What data is used · How to update preferencesEmail
+T34Consent update required (CCPA / state privacy laws)Consent refresh request · What data is used · How to update preferencesEmail

 T35Annual statement availableStatement ready · Download link · What it contains · Password if encryptedEmail